python/mypy/docs/source/literal_types.rst

 *****************

-Mypy also tries to support special features of ``Enum`` the same way Python's runtime does.
+Mypy also tries to support special features of ``Enum`` the same way Python's runtime does:

-Extra checks:

 - Any ``Enum`` class with values is implicitly :ref:`final <final_attrs>`.
   This is what happens in CPython: